 High pin density boards will generally require more signal layers, and there are some general guidelines on the number of layers that should be included in a standard PCB.
 Depending on your routing density during layout, you may find that some signal layers were unnecessary and can be removed.
 Once you have chosen the appropriate number of layers, you need to arrange them while paying attention to how the arrangement affects EMI and crosstalk.

-A typical multilayer stackup will alternate between signal and power/ground planes, with each layer separated by wither dielectric core or prepreg.
+A typical multilayer stackup will alternate between signal and power/ground planes, with each layer separated by either dielectric core or prepreg.
 The recommended stackup arrangement will be depend on the number of layers in the board, but the above guideline is always followed in order to suppress EMI and crosstalk between layers.
 Addressing thermal issues requires its own design considerations that can also be included in multilayer boards.

 Devices with analog and digital elements should use separate ground layers in a multilayer stackup.
 The two ground planes should only be connected at a single point.
 The same applies to analog and digital signal layers.
 Separating your analog and digital signal layers and crossing them at only a single point is a good strategy to avoid noise coupling.
 An alternative is to use a single layer for ground, and simply split the ground plane into digital and analog sections.